Rescue ship's ordeal exposes hardening views on migrants in Europe

 Neighbors such as Poland, Austria and Hungary have also experienced a rise in populism and anti-immigration sentiment.

-At a meeting last month, E.U. leaders agreed to toughen their approach to migration by increasing border protection and improving return and admissions procedures.
+At a meeting last month, E.U. leaders agreed to toughen their approach to migration by increasing border protection and making changes to return and admissions procedures.

-The 28-country bloc also said they would explore the potential to use third countries to screen the eligibility of migrants' to enter the continent.
+They also plan to explore the potential of using third countries to screen the eligibility of migrants who want to enter the 28-country bloc.